 Stir in Parmesan, basil, and remaining parsley.
 Bring to a boil, stirring constantly to emulsify.
 Season to taste with salt and pepper.

-To Serve: If sauce isn’t hot, heat to a simmer and set aside.
+Optional serving technique: If sauce isn’t hot, heat to a simmer and set aside.
 Cook pasta in a large pot of well-salted water until just barely al dente.
 Drain.
-Transfer to a large skillet or saute pan and add 1⁄2 cup of sauce.
+Transfer to a large skillet or saute pan and add 1/2 cup of sauce.
 Cook over residual heat from the boiling burner, tossing and stirring gently, until pasta is coated, about 30 seconds.
 Transfer to a serving bowl and top with remaining sauce.
 Serve immediately, passing extra Parmesan at the table.